acrolinx/acrolinx-proxy-sample/java/servlet/README.md

 ```
 ### Troubleshooting

-#### Connecting to HTTPS Acrolinx server throws javax.net.ssl.SSLHandshakeException
-This exception indicates that the client and server could not negotiate the desired level of security.

 #### Connecting to HTTPS Acrolinx throws javax.net.ssl.SSLHandshakeException
 This exception indicates that the integration and server couldn’t negotiate the desired level of security.
 Get Acrolinx SSL certificate from your administrator.